Dharavi: Location and characteristics

-Dharavi is a large area situated between Mumbai's two main suburban railway lines, the Western and Central Railways.
+Dharavi is considered one of the largest slums in the world.
+It is a large area situated between Mumbai's two main suburban railway lines, the Western and Central Railways.
 It is also adjacent to Mumbai Airport.
-To the west of Dharavi are Mahim and Bandra, and to the north lies the Mithi River.
-The Mithi River empties into the Arabian Sea through the Mahim Creek.
-The area of Antop Hill lies to the east while the locality called Matunga is located in the South.
-Due to its location and poor sewage and drainage systems, Dharavi particularly becomes vulnerable to floods during the wet season.
+To the west are Mahim and Bandra, and to the north lies the Mithi River, which empties into the Arabian Sea through the Mahim Creek.
+The area of Antop Hill lies to the east, while Matunga is to the south.
+Due to its location and poor sewerage and drainage systems, Dharavi is particularly vulnerable to flooding during the wet season.